-O.Data\Lock
+O.Data_Lock

 The operation of the internal TOE data shall be available only to the authorized user (i.e., authorized personnel under the control of the passport issuing authorities or the terminal after issuing the passport) to prevent illicit reading and writing by any users other than those stated above.
-As a means for this purpose, if the TOE detects an authentication failure with the readout key, transport key, or Active Authentication Information Access Key, it shall be permanently prohibited to read or to write the internal TOE data permitted according to authentication related to each of the said keys.
-This security objective shall also apply in the event that the passport issuing authorities disable readout key, transport key, or Active Authentication Information Access Key by causing an authentication failure intentionally before the TOE is issued to the passport holder.
+As a means for this purpose, if the TOE detects an authentication failure with the readout key, transport key, or Active Authentication Information Access Key, it shall be permanently prohibited to read and to write the internal TOE data permitted according to authentication related to each of the said keys.
+This security objective shall also apply in the event that the passport issuing authorities disable readout key, transport key, or Active Authentication Information failure intentionally before the TOE is issued to the passport holder.
 The relationship between the readout key, transport key, and Active Authentication Information Access Key and their corresponding internal TOE data is as listed in Table 1 of the organizational security policy P.Authority.
-After the security objective O.Data\Lock is achieved, only the access to TOE stated in the security objective O.PACE is permitted.
+After the security objective O.BAC or O.PACE is permitted.